Attalia (Libya)

 Attalia (الطليعة, 'The Vanguard') was an Arabic language weekly newspaper published from Tripoli, Libya.
 Attalia was founded in 1958, and served as the organ of the ICFTU-affiliated Libyan General Workers Union.
-As of 1961 it had a circulation of 5,000.
-As of 1961 Salem Shita functioned as the proprietor of the newspaper and Ali Batar as its editor.
-As of 1968 French diplomatic circles estimated that the circulation of Attalia was 2,800.
-As of 1969 Salem Shita served as both proprietor and editor of Attalia.
+As of 1961, Salem Shita was the proprietor and Ali Batar the editor of the newspaper, which had a circulation of 5,000 at the time.
+As of 1968, French diplomatic circles estimated the circulation of Attalia was 2,800.
+As of 1969, Salem Shita served as both proprietor and editor of Attalia.